SDGforskning/sdg-strings/SDG05_query_action_WoS.md

                 OR "overcome" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "dismantl*"
                 )
                 NEAR/5
-                    ("inaccessib*" OR "barrier$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "exclusion" OR "unaffordab*" OR "expensive"
+                    ("inaccessib*" OR "barrier$" OR "hindrance$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "exclusion"
+                    OR "unaffordab*" OR "expensive"
                     OR "unbanked"
                     )